drgavinr/cc-by-data/README.md

 # cc-by-data
-Datasets available under CC-BY and/or OGL.
+Datasets available under CC-BY and/or OGL, mostly relating to the British Civil Wars.
 These are either:

 - subsets of data from the [By The Sword Linked wiki](https://github.com/drgavinr/btsl/) released separately under a more permissive licence
 - separate datasets that were never imported to By The Sword Linked